Data team creates map that plots witches’ plight

 Data experts from the University Information Services Group have been building profiles of all the women and men who were accused of practicing witchcraft.

-The map is built upon a landmark Edinburgh study that highlighted the plight of the many people –overwhelmingly women – who were burned at the stake, or drowned.
+The map is built upon a landmark Edinburgh study that highlighted the plight of the many people –overwhelmingly women – who were strangled and burned at the stake.

 The Survey of Scottish Witchcraft Database Project was led by Professor Julian Goodare and Dr Louise Yeoman, of the School of History, Classics and Archaeology, in late 1990s and early 2000s.